 6. Ability to attend and perform the functions of the trip

 Of course, there are some basic requirements people must meet to participate on a trip.
 If the trip takes place in a foreign country, the participants should possess valid passports, they should be able to take time off work (if applicable) for the duration of the trip, they should be able to pay for their expenses on the trip, they should adhere to the laws of the country where the trip will take place and so on.

-There is a reason that this basic criteria is #6 and not #1: if we start with presumptions on time, money, and ability as being #1, we run the risk of unfairly discriminating.
+There is a reason that this basic criteria is point #6 and not point #1: if we start with presumptions about time, money, and ability, we run the risk of unfairly discriminating.
 The point here is not to assume anything about your trip participants.
 Don’t assume a single mother can’t go on a 2-week trip.
 Don’t assume a person with a physical disability can’t go to a low-resource setting.
 Don’t assume a recent college grad can’t pay for her expenses on a trip.

 If the individual meets criteria #1-5, he or she should be invited.
 Provide all relevant details and concerns and let the individual decide whether he or she can attend.

 The responsibility to convey the goals of the trip and relevance to the mission rests entirely on your organization.
 Do not hide this language in a paragraph or a flier, or trust that your Board member or volunteer told their friend “what they need to know.”
 It is the responsibility of the staff who will attend the trip to meet with each and every participant and clearly state the purpose and goals.
 I assure you this is necessary.
 One of the main reasons donors do not give on a trip is because they were unaware it was a fundraising trip.
 You must be clear about this upfront, before they hand in a deposit, so that they are fully onboard.
 If the participant is not comfortable with the goals or purpose of the trip, they should not attend.

 8. Reasonable expectations regarding their experience